duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/35_ros_baseline.md

 Then click on the dropdown for "New" in the top right and click "Terminal".

 ### Building the software
+Before being able to use `catkin build`, you need to run:

+    $ source /opt/ros/melodic/setup.bash

-You can build the software by running in the terminal:
+Then, you can build the software by running in the terminal:

     $ catkin build --workspace catkin_ws